austinv11/Introverted/PROTOCOL.md

 length header which represents an integer describing the length of the raw payload.
 And the final bytes represent the payload which is dependent on the op type.

+### Traceable packets
+The protocol has a concept of "traceable" packets in that if an op is traceable, it must contain a ulong as its first payload type which represents an arbitrary and unique id which is then sent along with a responding packet, allowing for proper callbacks over the wire.

 ## Network flow
 A client can search for running servers by sending a `DISCOVERY` op to all ports and waiting for a `DISCOVERY_CONFIRM` op in return to signal that there is a running server in the